Museum Mayer van den Bergh

 Museum Mayer van den Bergh is a museum in Antwerp, Belgium, the collection of which is based on the vast collection of the art dealer and collector Fritz Mayer van den Bergh (1858–1901).
 The majority of the art works and objects are from the Gothic and Renaissance periods in Belgium, including paintings by Pieter Brueghel the Elder.

 History

-Fritz Mayer van den Bergh was born in 1858 in Antwerp as the son of Henriëtte Henriëtte, who was from an influential Antwerp family, and Emil Mayer, a businessman from Cologne.
+Fritz Mayer van den Bergh was born in 1858 in Antwerp.
+He was the eldest son of Henriëtte Van den Bergh, who was from an influential Antwerp family, and Emil Mayer, a businessman from Cologne.
 The family lived in a spacious city palace in the heart of Antwerp, remodelled from an older building.
 His father already owned an art collection which included works by Jan Brueghel the Elder.